Big Little Lies (novel)

-Big Little Lies is a 2014 novel written by Liane Moriarty.
+Big Little Lies is a 2014 novel written by Australian author Liane Moriarty.
 It was published in July 2014 by Penguin Publishing.
 The novel made the New York Times Best Seller list.
 In 2015, it was a recipient of the Davitt Award.

 Synopsis

 Jane, a single mother, is on her way to Pirriwee Public School in Sydney's Northern Beaches, where her son Ziggy is starting kindergarten.
 On the way, she meets Madeline, another mother with a daughter of the same age.
 Madeline's friend Celeste is also sending her twin sons, Max and Josh, to school.
 The two strike up a friendship with Jane.
 All three of them have their own problems: Madeline is resentful that her daughter from her previous marriage is growing close to her ex-husband's new wife, Bonnie; Celeste is physically abused by her rich banker husband, Perry; and Jane was raped and left to raise her son Ziggy on her own.
 To make matters worse for her, Ziggy is accused of bullying Amabella, his future classmate, during orientation.

 As months pass, the three become close and Jane shares her experience with the other women.
 Jane tells the two other women that Ziggy is the result of a rape by a man named Saxon Banks when Jane was 19.
 Celeste and Madeline realize that the father is Perry's cousin, but decide to keep it from Jane for the time being.
 Meanwhile, Celeste's marriage becomes even more violent and she starts meeting with a counselor and rents an apartment for herself and her sons without Perry's knowledge.
 Ziggy is once again accused of bullying Amabella, and again denies it.
 Jane finds out that Ziggy is keeping a secret about who is hurting Amabella and persuades him to write down the name of the child, which turns out to be Max, one of Celeste's twins, but she is not sure how to broach the subject with Celeste.